Teide Trophy

-The Teide Trophy (Trofeo Teide) is a pre-season football tournament organised in Tenerife (Canary Islands.
+The Teide Trophy (Trofeo Teide) is a pre-season football tournament organised in Tenerife (Canary Islands).
 The matches are played at Estadio de Los Cuartos, a historic stadium located in La Orotava, a city in the north of the island.

 It has been played annually in August since 1971, and is one of the most prestigious summer tournaments in Spain.

+The name of the trophy comes from the main mountain which represents the island of Tenerife, Mount Teide (El Teide) which is the highest point in Spain and the highest of any island in the Atlantic Ocean.

+CD Tenerife played in 44 editions out of 53, only missed 9 finals, which makes them the most successful club in the competition with 28 trophies won.
+Real Madrid Castilla is the second with 5 trophies won.